tari-project/rfcs/src/RFC-0122_Burning.md

 ## Description

-Blockchains have used the burn method to destroy coins circulation and block their use forever.
-Most chains use an reclaimable address to denote burned coins.
-Using [RFC-0201: TariScript](RFC-0201_TariScript.md), Tari can use this method as well, but this does not explicitly remove the coins from circulation.
-This RFC details a method to permanently remove coins from circulation.
+Blockchains have used the burn method to destroy coins in circulation and block their use forever.
+Most chains use a reclaimable address to denote burned coins.
+Using [RFC-0201: TariScript](RFC-0201_TariScript.md), Tari can also use this method, but this does not explicitly remove the coins from circulation.
+This RFC details a method to remove coins from circulation permanently.

 ## Introduction

-In order to completely remove coins from circulation we need to mark outputs as burned, and we need to change the balance equation to allow pruned node and non pruned nodes to still verify the integrity and emission of Tari.
+To completely remove coins from circulation, we need to mark outputs as burned, and we need to change the balance equation to allow pruned nodes and non pruned nodes to still verify the integrity and emission of Tari.

 ### Transaction output changes

-Currently each transaction output, has a field called [OutputFeatures] thats tracks special properties of each output.
+Currently, each transaction output has a field called [OutputFeatures] that tracks the unique properties of each output.
-Inside of this field we track every possible type of output.
+Inside this field, we track every possible type of output.
 We need to add another type here called burned.

 ```rust,ignore
 pub enum OutputType {